FrostFyre1337/Windows-Performance-Tweaks/README.md

 Don't use the "Disable Services.bat" if you intent to download apps from the Microsoft Store.
 It will prevent any download from Windows Store.

 # Credits:
-Windows 10 Debloater is collected from it's respected creator Sycnex (https://github.com/Sycnex/Windows10Debloater.git).
+Windows10Debloater is collected from it's respected creator Sycnex (https://github.com/Sycnex/Windows10Debloater.git).